Why Kamala Harris – Vice President-Elect – Is the Right Woman for the Times

 If the polls that put Biden ahead of Trump hold and Biden is elected the 46th president of the United States on Nov.
 3, he will be just a few weeks shy of his 78th birthday — the oldest president ever.
 In that scenario, Harris would become the first female vice-president of the U.S.

 The appointment also allows Biden to fulfill his age-related pledge to be a transitional figure to the next generation of leaders.
-If he does win, Harris, 55, would be a heartbeat away the presidency, an office held by a still vital yet elderly man.
+If he does win, Harris, 55, would be a heartbeat away from the presidency, an office held by a still vital yet elderly man.
 And she would immediately be in pole position as a contender for the office in 2024.

 Prior to the announcement, this not-so-long-game scenario seemed to have deep-sixed Harris’s chances with Biden.
 His campaign insiders leaked that Harris was too ambitious and would chafe at serving as a No. 2.
 They also questioned her loyalty, calling to mind her surprise debate kneecapping of Biden on his record of race during her abbreviated run for the nomination during the Democratic party primary despite her friendship with Biden’s late son, Beau, and the fact he had campaigned for her in the past.